Ritani vs Blue Nile : Which One is Better?

 In fact, while many lament that Amazon is “killing” smaller companies, that kind of effect is seen more with brick and mortar stores, as more and more businesses transition to online or hybrid commerce.
 Robb Mandelbaum, a contributor for Forbes and The New York Times, even argues that Amazon is good for businesses like Ritani and Blue Nile.

 The reason is simpler than you might think.
 While Amazon’s “relatively low prices and speedy home delivery” has changed consumer habits, it’s also not personalized.
 Mandelbaum brings up the point of bookstores: while some chains have collapsed, independent jewelry store locations continue to operate.

 In this same way, both Ritani and Blue Nile have been forced to compete, not so much with expanding inventory, but by offering more personalized services.

-Custom design, expert GIA certification, a variety of styles, and many different shipping and even finance options may not have all existed if they were not forced to present a face to rival something like Amazon:two very personalized and highly professional companies that will treat your engagement ring with care.
+Custom design, expert GIA certification (Gemological Institute of America), a variety of styles, and many different shipping and even finance options may not have all existed if they were not forced to present a face to rival something like Amazon:two very personalized and highly professional companies that will treat your engagement ring with care.

 Ritani vs Blue Nile: How do they compare?

 While rest assured Blue Nile and Ritani are heads above buying diamond engagement rings from Amazon, how do you decide between Ritani and Blue Nile?
 We’ve taken these several of the 10 tips from Jewelry Wise when it comes to deciding on a jewelry retailer, condensed them and added our own take: